SGDInstitute/apollo/content/collections/pages/sgdinstitute/giving.md

             text: 'we provide community and connection to the next generation of leaders in the movement for our collective liberation.'
           -
             type: text
-            text: "\_Community care “plays a crucial role in LGBT youth loneliness, hopelessness, and mental health outcomes over and above experiences of victimization.”** We are dedicated to furthering queer success in the Midwest.Our life-saving work is made possible through the generous financial support of grassroots donors.
+            text: "\_Community care “plays a crucial role in LGBT youth loneliness, hopelessness, and mental health outcomes over and above experiences of victimization.”** We are dedicated to furthering queer success in the Midwest."
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'Our life-saving work is made possible through the generous financial support of grassroots donors.
 We invite you to join us with a monthly or one-time gift.
-Your donation will provide space for queer and trans students to experience the joy of being in community and help remove barriers to accessing queer- and trans-centered spaces."
+Your donation will provide space for queer and trans students to experience the joy of being in community and help remove barriers to accessing queer- and trans-centered spaces.'
     type: content
     enabled: true
   -